router-protocol/router-chain-docs/docs/message-transfer/evm-guides/evm-read-calls/handling-the-acknowledgment-on-the-source-chain.md

 ### 2. execFlag

-`execFlag` is a boolean value that tells you the status of your call or request.
+`execFlag` is a boolean value that tells you the status of your read call.

 ### 3. execData

-The `execData` parameter is the data in bytes that provides the return value from the read call included in the read request.
-Based on the application's requirement, this data can be decoded and processed on the source chain.
+The `execData` parameter contains the result of the read call made in the read request, encoded in bytes.
+Depending on the needs of the application, this data can be decoded and processed on the source chain.